Celadon: Japanese celadons

-The Japanese pronunciation of the Chinese characters for greenware is seiji (青磁).
+The Japanese pronunciation of the Chinese characters for greenware is (青磁, seiji).
 It was introduced during the Song dynasty (960–1270) from China and via Korea.
 Even though Japan has arguably the most diverse styles of ceramic art in the modern era, greenware was mostly avoided by potters because of the high loss rate of up to 80%.
 Kaolinite, the ceramic material usually used for the production of porcelain, also does not exist in large quantities like in China.
 One of the sources for kaolin in Japan is from Amakusa in Kyushu.
 Nevertheless, a number of artists emerged whose works received critical acclaim in regards to the quality and color of the glazes achieved, as well as later on in the innovation of modern design.

 Three pieces originally from China have been registered by the government as national treasures.
 They are two flower vases from the Longquan kiln dating to the southern Song dynasty in the 13th century, and a flower vase with iron brown spots also from Longquan kiln dating to the Yuan dynasty in the 13–14th century.

 Production in the style of Longquan was centered around Arita, Saga and in the Saga Domain under the lords of the Nabeshima clan.

-Greenware is also closed entwined with hakuji (白磁) white porcelain.
-The glaze with a mixed subtle color gradations of icy, bluish white is called seihakuji (青白磁) porcelain.
+Greenware is also closed entwined with (白磁, hakuji) white porcelain.
+The glaze with a mixed subtle color gradations of icy, bluish white is called (青白磁, seihakuji) porcelain.
 In Chinese this type of glaze is known as Qingbai ware.
 Qingbai's history goes back to the Song dynasty.
-It is biscuit-fired and painted with a glaze containing small amounts of iron.
+It is bisque-fired and painted with a glaze containing small amounts of iron.
 This turns a bluish color when fired again.
 Japanese artists and clients tend to favor the seihakuji bluish white glaze over the completely green glaze.

 Pieces that are produced are normally tea or rice bowls, sake cups, vases, and plates, and mizusashi water jars for tea ceremony, censers and boxes.
 Some post-modern ceramic artists have however expanded into the area of sculpture and abstract art as well.

 Artists from the early Showa era are Itaya Hazan (1872–1963), Tomimoto Kenkichi (1886–1963), Kato Hajme (1900–1968), Tsukamoto Kaiji (塚本快示) (1912–1990), and Okabe Mineo (1919–1990), who specialized in Guan ware with its crackled glaze.
 Tsukamoto Kaiji was nominated a Living National Treasure in 1983 for his works in seihakuji.
 Artists from the mid- to late Showa era were Shimizu Uichi (1926–?), who also specialized in crackled glaze, Suzuki Osamu (1926–2001), Miura Koheiji (1933–?), Suzuki Sansei (b.
 1936), Fukami Sueharu (b.
 1947), and Takenaka Ko (b.
 1941).
 During the Heisei era artists are Masamichi Yoshikawa (b.
 1946), Kawase Shinobu (b.
 1950), Minegishi Seiko (b.
 1952), Kubota Atsuko (b.
 1953), Yagi Akira (b.
 1955) and Kato Tsubusa (加藤委) (b.
 1962).

 Artists such as Fukami Sueharu, Masamichi Yoshikawa, and Kato Tsubusa also produce abstract pieces, and their works are part of a number of national and international museum collections.
 Kato Tsubusa works with kaolin from New Zealand.